ACPA Emerging Scholars

 1. Letter of interest that includes the following:

-Your current and past involvement with ACPA, including any leadership position you have held.
+- A description of your current and past involvement with ACPA, including any leadership positions you have held.

-Your willingness to complete at least two proposed scholarly leadership commitments (see below) during the Emerging Scholars Program two-year period.
+- A statement of your willingness to complete at least two proposed scholarly leadership commitments (see below) during the Emerging Scholars Program two-year period.
+Please indicate which opportunities you would choose and why.

-• Co-coordinate an ACPA25 Educational Session or Pre-Convention Workshop with a current Senior Scholar or another Emerging Scholar designed to advance the goals of the SIRJD.
+- Co-coordinate (with a current Senior Scholar or another Emerging Scholar) an ACPA convention session or pre- convention session designed to advance the goals SIRJD.

 2. Current CV

-• A brief project budget not to exceed $3,000.
+- A brief project budget.
 Funds may be used for operating expenses including travel for data collection or dissemination.
 Funds may not be used to purchase equipment or to offset or supplement the designee’s salary or solely to cover conference travel.
 ACPA funding may not be used to cover F&A/indirect costs.

-• An explanation of how the proposed research project, within the context of the applicant’s overall research agenda, advances ACPA’s mission, vision, and values as well as ACPA’s Strategic Imperative for Racial Justice and Decolonization.
+- An explanation of how the proposed research project, within the context of the applicant’s overall research agenda, advances ACPA’s mission, vision, and values as well as ACPA’s Strategic Imperative for Racial Justice and Decolonization (SIRJD).

-• A commitment to present research findings at a minimum of one ACPA convention during the designee’s two-year term (that is, 2025 Emerging Scholar-Designees must present at either the 2026 or the 2027 convention as part of the sponsored Emerging Scholar research sessions).
+- A commitment to present research findings at a minimum of one ACPA convention during the designee’s two-year term (i.e., 2026 Emerging Scholar-Designees must present at either the 2027 or the 2028 convention as part of the sponsored Emerging Scholar research sessions).

 current Emerging Scholar Designees